decentralized-identity/keri/docs/Q-and-A-Security.md

 - Public KEL can be associated with public entities like humans, organisations and devices and therefore accumulate value on the identifier through interactions.
 - For security garuantee there is no difference between a big KEL and a small KEL.
 Both need to be internally consistent and verifiable to the root-of-trust.

-**Now suppose a KEL of a long-lived public identifier gets too big**, even if that is not very likely to happen.
+#### Now suppose a KEL of a long-lived public identifier gets too big, even if that is not very likely to happen.
 What are our options:
 1. Create a new identifier, do a new association (or binding) to a public entity and spread the news in a reputational way.
 Abandon the old identifier but keep it live for future verifications of old events.
 Optional:
 2. Gather all Interaction events of the _old_ KEL, which starts to grow too big, anchor with a single Merkle-root hash to the _new_ identifier